Hiwson/PyScripts/README.md

 # PyScripts
-This repository carries a collection of python scripts that I've used in learning, they are just light weight scripts.
+This repository carries a collection of python and javascript scripts that I've used in learning, they are just light weight scripts.